Extension routinely studies the effectiveness of its leadership and civic engagement programs. Our goal is to understand whether our programs:

 Extension Research Fellow Ben Winchester conducted a 2010 study showing that demand for leaders in the most rural areas of Minnesota is nearly five times greater than in the most urban areas.
 These rural counties require one in 34 residents to serve in leadership positions, compared with one in 143 residents in metropolitan areas.
 In 2014, we collected information from 161 participants of seven leadership cohort programs.
 We compared the level and number of their leadership roles at the beginning of an Extension leadership program to the level and number at the end of the program.
 Results are below.

 Percent of 2014 program participants who increased their involvement in at least one of their organizational roles

-Click on program title for more program information (website not available for West Central Emerging Leaders).
+Click on program title for more program information (website not available for West Central Emerging Leaders and Bridging Brown County).

 Connections to each other, to other communities, and to other resources, can be leveraged to bring new ideas and resources to communities.
 Extension's leadership and civic engagement programs intentionally create these connections.

 Percentage of participants in county bridging or civic engagement cohort programs that increased connections to new groups and peopleAs measured by pre- and post-survey